philix27/BotMother/server/README.md

 vi .env
 ```

-For a standard development configuration, you can leave the default values for `API_PORT`, `API_PREFIX` and `API_CORS` under the `Api configuration` section.
+For a standard development configuration, you can leave the default values for `PORT`, `API_PREFIX` and `API_CORS` under the `Api configuration` section.
 The `SWAGGER_ENABLE` rule allows you to control the Swagger documentation module for NestJS.
 Leave it to `1` when starting this example.

 Next comes to the Prisma configuration: change the DATABASE_URL according to your own database setup.